 SUBMITTALS AND MEETINGS

 503.02 Submittals.
-At least four weeks prior to the start of drilled shaft construction, the Contractor shall submit three copies of a project reference list to the Engineer for approval verifying the successful completion by the Contractor of at least three separate foundation projects within the last five years with drilled shafts of similar size (diameter and depth) and construction difficulty to those shown in the Plans in similar subsurface geotechnical conditions.
+At least 30 days prior to the start of drilled shaft construction, the Contractor shall submit three copies of a project reference list to the Engineer for approval verifying the successful completion by the Contractor of at least three separate foundation projects within the last five years with drilled shafts of similar size (diameter and depth) and construction difficulty to those shown in the Plans in similar subsurface geotechnical conditions.
 A brief description of each project and the project owner's contact name and current phone number shall be included for each project listed.

 Experience and Personnel.
 The personnel assigned to the project shall have the following minimum experience: